sdleffler/soft-edge/README.md

 - `VertexSet`, representing a subset of the vertices of the unit cube as a 1-byte bitset
 - `Atom`, representing a valid convex non-coplanar subset of the vertices of the unit cube
 - `CompoundHull`, representing a clippable convex hull of an `Atom`
-- `HullFacet`, representing a polygon of a potentially clipped compound hull of an atom (which *should* respect CCW winding order, but I haven't confirmed that it always does yet)
+- `HullFacet`, representing a polygon of a potentially clipped compound hull of an atom.
+Hull facets calculated from compound hulls of atoms will always be wound CCW.

 # Why?